 Here is a simple test that you can use to determine if the Safety Bullet is faster than another Safety Device.
 Get out a timer.
 Now imagine its late at night and an intruder just kicked in your door.

 First the other device.
-Push the start button and remove the lock now hit the timmer button again.
+Push the start button and remove the lock and load your gun.
+Now, hit the timmer button again.
 How much time has passed?

 You have just seen how fast it is to get your gun ready to fire with the Safety Bullet.
 Nothing is faster or easier.

 1. Know your chosen weapon.
 Be familiar with every facet of our gun.
 Thoroughly read the instruction manual supplied with your firearm.
 Study your gun inside and out.
 Make sure you know how to operate your gun safely and properly.